Does Ivermectin Reduce the Prostate PSA Value?

 I want to let you know (name removed) PSA came back up from 48.2 to 77.6 based on his last test on 2/29/24.
 He has been taking a PSA test every two weeks.
 The lowest was a month ago at 29.2.
 There are so many factors to think about as why these numbers keep changing.
 I have not been able to pin point what cause the drop to 29.2 and what caused it to go back up.

 PSA stands for prostate-specific antigen test.
-Oncologists normally promote the PSA test, but once you begin to research the PSA test, its outcome for patients is far more grey than presented in doctors’ offices.
-These quotes are from the article Prostate-Specific Antigen (PSA) Test.
+Oncologists typically promote the PSA test, but once you begin to research the PSA test, its outcome for patients is far more ambiguous than presented in doctors’ offices.
+This quote is from the article Prostate-Specific Antigen (PSA) Test.

 Important Point #1: The Overstatement of the Benefit of PSA Tests